 Christmas came early to the love-to-get-drenched De Feyter family last June in the form of Rocky Mountain Rafts’ (RMR) latest design, the PEAK 16 (https://www.rockymountainrafts.com/product/pk-160-16-peak/).
 Touted as the “ultimate performance paddle raft,” and at a price point that still let us put food on the table for the kids, we were eager to put it through its paces.

 First stop: the Colorado near our home for a quick day float.
 The immediate response was this is a large raft that doesn’t feel like one.
 With four thwarts and foot cups up front included, it felt both nimble and beefy, as at home in tight Class IV as the Grand.

-Our first outing took full advantage of its size with eight paddlers plus a guide on the Upper Colorado.
+Our first outing in the new PK 16 took full advantage of its size with eight paddlers plus a guide on the Upper Colorado.
 We found the boat to feel spacious, as that’s a lot of paddlers for any craft Even with a cooler packed in the rear, the guide, yours truly, had plenty of room.

 Made with durable PVC the Peak weighs in at a hefty 199 lbs, which, I’ll admit is a bit beefy; it’s hard to move and roll by yourself.
 So it came as a surprise how maneuverable and agile the Peak 16 felt.
 The diminishing tube design (23” to 20”) and aggressive 29” rise paired with the I-beam floor hold it high on the water — which makes it spin and move easily.
 We found it took little effort to finesse the raft through the desired river line, whether it was chasing down an errant Frisbee or hitting the slot in Eye of the Needle.